Disaster Preparedness and Business Continuity for Florida Businesses

 Business disaster resources to help you prepare for natural disasters and recover quickly.

-• Get A Plan – Get a Plan assists businesses in developing a family and/or business plan utilizing the Florida Division of Emergency Management’s online templates.
-Utilize the preparedness app FDEM Google Play | iTunes
+• Get A Plan – Get a Plan assists businesses in developing a family and/or business plan using the Florida Division of Emergency Management’s online templates.

 • Ready.gov/Business – Ready Business assists businesses in developing a preparedness program by providing tools to create a plan that addresses the impact of many hazards.